 EUROSOIL case study writing competition

-EUROSOIL and CABI are pleased to announce a case study writing competition for delegates of EUROSOIL 2025.
-We invite submissions that showcase real-world applications of soil science research and practice.
+EUROSOIL and CABI was pleased to announce a case study writing competition for delegates of EUROSOIL 2025 inviting submissions that showcase real-world applications of soil science research and practice.

 About Soil Science Cases